Lambdauv/CHM.jl/README.md

 This package requires a shared library.
 In the `deps` folder you can find a `.dll` file which may or may not work for your computer.
 Below you can find instructions on how I compiled it.
+You will need to install the .dll file manually for now.

 ### Compiling ChmLib.dll on Windows 10

 Prerequisites: Installation of Visual Studio Community 2015 or comparable.
 It is a free download.

-1. Download and extract a .zip file of [ChmLib][https://github.com/jedwing/CHMLib].
+1. Download and extract a .zip file of [ChmLib](https://github.com/jedwing/CHMLib).
 2. Inside there is another .zip file: `ChmLib-ds6.zip`.
 Extract that.
 3. Open `ChmLib.dsw` in Visual Studio Community 2015.
 4. Accept notice of the one-way upgrade (this project file is many years out of date).